-The metallic soaps are salts of weak acids and dissolution of these substances in water therefore results in hydrolysis.
+The metal soaps are salts of weak acids and dissolution of these substances in water therefore results in hydrolysis.
 Hydrolysis of the fatty acid conjugate base results in the formation of the corresponding fatty acid.
 The extent to which this reaction occurs is dependent on the properties of the acid and the pH of the aquatic environment.
 At neutral pH, fatty acids are predominantly in the conjugate base (anionic) form.
+Any free fatty acids present in these chemicals will similarly exist as the conjugate base at neutral pH.
 For the metal ion, hydrolysis is a result of dissociation of hydrogen ions from water molecules coordinated to the metal ion.
 In the case of lead(2+) ions, coordinated water is only weakly acidic and the predominant form of the dissolved metal ion in pure water at neutral pH is the simple hydrated lead(2+) di-cation (Mauchauffee, et al., 2008).

 However, in environmental waters, lead(2+) ions are expected to undergo a range of additional reactions and they can therefore exist as a variety of different chemical species.
 The speciation chemistry of lead(2+) ions in environmental waters is complex and strongly dependent on water chemistry, especially pH and the presence of complexing anions.
-For example, at pH levels lower than 7, the simple hydrated lead(2+) di-cation is the dominant species of ionic lead (ANZECC, 2000b).
+For example, at pH levels lower than 7, the simple hydrated lead(2+) di-cation is the dominant species of ionic lead (ANZECC, 2000a).
 However, at pH levels greater than 7, the speciation of ionic lead is dominated by the formation of carbonate complexes, such as PbCO3 (US EPA, 1999).
 These carbonate complexes have low solubility and the precipitation of lead(2+) salts becomes important under alkaline conditions.
 In seawater, lead(2+) is complexed by chloride ions.
-These complexes account for more than 90% of the speciation of ionic lead in seawater (ANZECC, 2000b).
+These complexes account for more than 90% of the speciation of ionic lead in seawater (ANZECC, 2000a).

 In addition to complexation by simple inorganic anions, lead(2+) is complexed by organic matter in environmental waters.
-These complexes are of great significance for the environmental fate of lead(2+) because they account for the majority of dissolved lead in natural freshwater at pH values in the range 5 to 9 (ANZECC, 2000b).
+These complexes are of great significance for the environmental fate of lead(2+) because they account for the majority of dissolved lead in natural freshwater at pH values in the range 5 to 9 (ANZECC, 2000a).
 Further, the partitioning of lead(2+) from the water phase onto clay particles, particulate humic substances, and iron, aluminium and manganese (oxy)hydroxides have all been identified as important mechanisms controlling the concentration of lead in natural waters.
-In sediments, the speciation of lead will be dominated by complexes with humic substances and by the formation of relatively insoluble lead sulfides (ANZECC, 2000b).
+In sediments, the speciation of lead will be dominated by complexation by humic substances and the formation of relatively insoluble lead sulfides (ANZECC, 2000a).